torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ### Variables

-Variables are placeholders used in a `ANY` and `EVERY` expression to represent the collection item being iterated over.
+Variables are placeholders used in a `ANY` and `EVERY` expression to represent the array/dictionary item being iterated over.
 The (required) first operand of the `"?"` expression is the variable's name, and the (optional) extra operands are a property path relative to the variable's value.

 Example: `["?", "address", "zip"]`